JoshuaKGoldberg/Goldblog/content/blog/six-months-of-full-time-open-source/index.md

 ### Treat Yourself

-Being paid directly by sponsors is much more direct than working for a corporation.
+Being paid by sponsors is much more direct than working for a corporation.
 I feel emotionally linked to people's sponsorships.
 For a while I was reluctant to grab nice coffees, go on dinner dates, or otherwise spend on myself.
 My sponsors are giving me money to work on open source, who am I to blow it on luxuries?